Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 Fertilizer

-Lavender prefers nutrient-poor soil, so you don’t need to worry about fertilizing your seedlings.
+Lavender prefers nutrient-poor soil, so you don’t need to worry about feeding your seedlings.
 In fact, too much fertilizer can stunt their growth and cause other problems.
 So you can skip it.

 Potting Up

-After they are twice the height of the seed tray, pot them up into deeper containers.
-I like plantable pots, but you could certainly use plastic ones if you prefer.
+After they are twice the height of the tray, repot them into deeper containers.
+I like plantable pots, but you could certainly use reusable plastic ones if you prefer.

-It’s best to wait until all chance of frost is gone before transplanting lavender seedlings into the garden.
-Also, wait until they are at least 2-3″ tall for best results.
+It’s best to wait until all chance of frost is gone before transplanting your lavender seedlings into the garden.
+They should be at least 2-3″ tall for the best results.

 But, before you can do that, you must acclimate them to living outside.
 If you skip this step, then they probably won’t survive the move.